 “How do we generate more reviews or more specifically how do reviews stick?”

-We immediately hung up, granted there could have been more to their rant but that was a terrible way to start your answer to a question.
+We immediately hung up.
+While there could have been more to their rant, that was a terrible way to start your answer to a question.

 For a company that started out with honest intentions and a great online reputation management team, capable of delivering the best reviews and photos to local consumers.
 The tides are slowly shifting as now the company that pays the most will have the best reviews.